binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Control

 With regards to control of our own environments, we are blindly trusting huge amounts of IP to Cloud Service Providers (CSPs).
 In many instances, I have worked with customers who insist on putting everything in the Cloud without putting any thought into the security aspects of using the Cloud.
 Some have even commented how they are not concerned with the security risk.
 The problem is, they do not understand what is at risk.
-They may wonder why their competitor beats them to the market, and how their progress and plans have been intercepted.
+They may wonder why their competitor beats them to the market as their progress and plans are intercepted.
 Bruce Schneier's book, "Data and Goliath" is the best book I have read to date that reveals the problems of blindly yielding everything.
 It's an eye-opening canon of the sad reality of our risky habits and the results they will yield.

-Whenever you see the word "trust", you are yielding all control to the party you are trusting.
+Whenever you see the word "trust", you are yielding control to the party you are trusting.
 When you trust another entity with your assets, you are giving them the power to control.
 Step back and think: Are your assets their primary concern, or is it maximising their profits by using you and/or your data as their asset?

 If you decide to use an external cloud provider, you need to be aware that whatever goes into the Cloud is almost completely out of your control.
-You may not be able to remove your data once it is in there, and have visibility into whether or not the existing data has really removed from the Cloud.
+You may not be able to remove your data once it is there, and have visibility into whether or not the existing data has really been removed from the Cloud.

 ### Data